emixwebpy/SinCity-mafia/readme.md

 ## Acknowledgements

-- Inspired by the original Mafia party game
+- Inspired by multiple text webbased mafia
-- Thanks to all contributors and playtesters!
+- Thanks to all playtesters!